 - Guest Lounge

 Each room is gorgeously lavish, with dramatically different colour schemes.
 Our favourite was done out in creams and whites (perfect for a honeymoon), but others feature stunning jewel-bright colours, from purples to deep pinks.
 They're not huge but all are rich and traditional in style, with heavy curtains and thick brocaded fabrics plus antique furniture, flocked wallpapers and gilded mirrors complementing the old architecture of beamed ceilings, brick walls and wooden floors.
 Although some are rather more contemporary and lighter in colour, the feel is of sheer opulence throughout.
 Some in Settimo Cielo have full-length French windows, and all come with contemporary bathrooms, some with baths, some with large walk-in showers.

 There are 3 kinds of room - Double Charme, Double Superior and Triple Superior.
 Double Superiors are larger than Charmes and have a kingsize bed rather than queensize, but the Double Charmes have bathtubs while Superiors have showers.
 The Triple Superiors are the largest rooms and come with 3 beds, either 3 singles or 1 kingsize plus 1 single, so perfect for small families.

 We stayed in a Double Superior and were grateful for the extra space.
-It had an immaculately preserved wooden parquet floor, 2 beautiful leather button-back chairs and an original fireplace.
+It had views of the opposite church and was pleasingly quiet (considering it's above the main thoroughfare).
+Sunshine beamed through the window in the morning.
 The bathroom was modern with a huge walk-in shower, chrome fittings and subtle tiling.
+The only thing we missed was tea/coffee-making facilities.

 - Safe box

 For lunch and dinner, you're located on the edge of a large but quiet square, Campo Santo Stefano, home to numerous restaurants, ranging from top-price fish restaurants to bargain pizza eateries and gelaterias for delicious Italian ice creams.
-Further afield, there plenty of fabulous eateries.
+Further afield, there are plenty of fabulous eateries.
 Head to the market area near the Rialto, where there are several excellent restaurants lining a square that sits right on the Grand Canal.
 For a taste of iconic Venice, dine outdoors at Caffé Florian (Italy's oldest café) on the Piazza San Marco, or head to the famous (and outrageously expensive) Harry’s Bar for world-class Bellinis and carpaccio.

 - Restaurants nearby